 The event’s first day flagship session, setting the scene for the Forum debates to follow.
-The Forum Summit is an outstanding opportunity for all event participants to hear expert insight, gain international perspectives, and understand the opportunities and challenges of smart digital development at the very highest level.
-Featuring a mixture of keynote speeches, striking presentations and interactive panel debate, it focuses on two key themes:
+The Forum Summit was an outstanding opportunity for all event participants to hear expert insight, gain international perspectives, and understand the opportunities and challenges of smart digital development at the very highest level.
+Featuring a mixture of keynote speeches, striking presentations and interactive panel debate, it focused on two key themes:

 extending meaningful connectivity to all is about more than just infrastructure.
 It needs to be affordable, of good quality, in local languages, driven by relevant local content and services – and backed by digital literacy and education initiatives.
 What are our best options?

 technological change at such an exponential rate brings unexpected challenges and risks, with little time for governments, industry, societies and individuals to prepare for new realities.
 How can we address cybersecurity, privacy, innovation and ethics throughout emerging and developed markets?